ppamorim/M/README.md

 M
 =

 Media Player for Android and FirefoxOs, not for iOS.

+Why?
+We hate iOS.